~ Sandal Magna Castle ~

 Conisbrough.

-of arms or azure checky is derived from the Count
+coat of arms or azure checky is derived from the Count

-of Vermandois arms through Warrene's wife.
+of Vermandois arms through Warenne's wife.

 William de Blois 4th earl